Many people brush their teeth daily, yet still experience cavities or gum problems.

 • Food debris

-This is often where the following occur:
+This is precisely where the following often occur:

 • Cavities